10-Day Stay Food As Medicine Recipes

 4. Bring water to a boil in a 3-liter pot over medium-high heat

-5. Add quinoa to pot and return to boil
+5. Add quinoa to the pot and return to a boil

-6. Adjust heat to low, cover, and simmer for 15 - 20 minutes
+6. Adjust the heat to low, cover, and simmer for 15 - 20 minutes

 7. Remove from heat and transfer quinoa to a bowl

-8. Once quinoa has cooled, add remaining ingredients and gently stir
+8. Once quinoa has cooled, add the remaining ingredients and gently stir

 Beans/Legumes